 20: ARGYRESTHIIDAE, 21: LYONETIIDAE, 22: PRAYDIDAE

-20.006 Juniper Argent (Argyresthia dilectella) in the garden, July 14th 2011.
+20.006 Juniper Tip Moth (Argyresthia dilectella) in my garden at Skircoat Green, July 14th 2011.
 Captured by day.

-20.007 Cypress Tip Moth netted in the garden at dusk on June 25th 2020.
+20.007 Cypress Tip Moth netted in my garden at Skircoat Green at dusk on June 25th 2020.

 20.007 Cypress Tip Moth to MV light at Mirey Wall farm near Sowerby on June 24th 2022.

-20.011 Gold-ribbon Argent (Argyresthia brockeella), North Dean meadow, June 15th 06.
+20.011 Gold W (Argyresthia brockeella), North Dean meadow, June 15th 06.
 A field observation.

 20.019 Apple Fruit Moth (Argyresthia conjugella) at Norland Bilberry Slopes, June 28th 2018.
 A field observation.
 Practically every Rowan tree on the site had several of these either resting on the leaves or were easily disturbed by gently tapping the branches.